In this post

 1. TranslatePress

-- WooCommerce compatibility: yes
+- WooCommerce support;

 It’s an all-in-one solution that integrates with the native WordPress panels and gives you an intuitive translation interface.

-You can work on your translations from the front-end – meaning that you’re looking at your site the same way your visitors look at it.
-To translate any element, just click on the pencil icon next to it and enter your translation in the sidebar.
+You can work on your translations from the front end – meaning that you’re looking at your site the same way your visitors look at it.

 I’m saying that you can translate any “element” with TranslatePress because the plugin works not only with the standard text content of your site but also lets you do a lot of other things, such as: